15 ways doctors are now treating COVID-19

 You may also like: How vaccines and get made and approved in the U.S.

 Testing people frequently, including when they have symptoms and when they have a credible fear of exposure, can help medical officials trace how the virus is moving through a geographic area.
-Once the pandemic is more under control, frequent testing will also help ensure that numbers continue to fall.
+Frequent testing also helps ensure that numbers continue to fall.

 Rapid review of new scientific research

 A typical, peer-reviewed journal takes at least a few months but often closer to a year to cycle submitted papers all the way to publication—and that’s fine for most conditions.
-In 2020, we’ve seen scholarly research get a green light and a steady push from reviewers who are almost waiting by the phone.
+In 2020, the world saw scholarly research get a green light and a steady push from reviewers who are almost waiting by the phone.
 That means faster validation of vaccine experiments, for example, or studies of the efficacy of virus-killing UVC light.

 Doctor support networks